-Zuni is part of the ancient shoreline that started here and ended in texas. for that reason our soil is almost pure sand. for t...Read more
+Zuni is part of the ancient shoreline that started here and ended in Texas.
+For that reason, our soil is almost pure sand.
+For ...Read more

 Great for fishing from the shore or from a boat.

-The blackwater is designated a scenic river by the department of conservstion and recreation.
+The Blackwater is designated a scenic river by the Department of Conservation and Recreation.